bwhitesell/alphafold3-pytorch-lightning-hydra/README.md

 ## Appreciation

+- <a href="https://github.com/lucidrains">Phil</a> for spearheading the development of the `Alphafold3` module and losses as well as the `Input` classes!

 - <a href="https://github.com/joseph-c-kim">Joseph</a> for contributing the Relative Positional Encoding and the Smooth LDDT Loss!

 - <a href="https://github.com/engelberger">Felipe</a> for contributing Weighted Rigid Align, Express Coordinates In Frame, Compute Alignment Error, and Centre Random Augmentation modules!

-- <a href="https://github.com/amorehead">Alex</a> for fixing various issues in the transcribed algorithms

 - <a href="https://github.com/gitabtion">Heng</a> for pointing out inconsistencies with the paper and pull requesting the solutions